Jo-Anne Richards is an internationally published novelist with a PhD in Creative Writing from Wits University.

 She has supervised Creative Writing Masters students at Wits and UCT and acted as an examiner and external examiner for the UCT programme.

-Richard Beynon is an award-winning film and television scriptwriter with a long and accomplished career in the local industry.
+Richard Beynon is a story consultant and an award-winning film and television scriptwriter with a long and accomplished career.

 A former journalist for the Rand Daily Mail, he has conceived, shaped and written scores of documentaries.